mariarodr1136/mariarodr1136/README.md

 </div>

-**🔌 Raspberry Pi & IoT Development**
+**🔌 Raspberry Pi & Embedded Systems**
-Working through hands-on tutorials and projects to master embedded systems, GPIO programming, and IoT applications.
+A collection of hands-on projects and experiments exploring hardware interfacing, GPIO programming, sensor integration, and automation on the Raspberry Pi.
-- Check out my learning journey: [RaspberryPiTutorials](https://github.com/mariarodr1136/RaspberryPiTutorials)
+- Explore the full repository: [RaspberryPiLab](https://github.com/mariarodr1136/RaspberryPiLab)

 **🤖 AI/ML Integration**
 Exploring LangGraph, CrewAI, and practical applications of machine learning in production systems